-From the Bible and The Illiad to modern day novels, tv, movies, and comics, the sidekick has always played an important role in the life and journey of the good guy.
-And while the majority of sidekicks through history and culture have been men, I was especially delighted to see strong women as proper sidekicks, especially since all the AssistU VAs are women.
-Consider Virginia Johnson (to Bill Masters) Agent 99 (to Maxwell Smart), Emma Peel (to John Steed), Trinity (to Neo), Elizabeth Swann (to Captain Jack Sparrow), Rose Tyler (to the Ninth and Tenth Doctor), Dory (to Nemo), George Fayne (to Nancy Drew).
+From the Bible and The Illiad to modern day novels, tv, movies, and comics, the sidekick has always played an important role in the life and journey of the “good guy.” who sometimes isn’t a “guy” at all.
+And while the majority of sidekicks through history and culture have been men, I was especially delighted to see strong women (or females) as proper sidekicks, especially since all the AssistU VAs are women.
+Consider Virginia Johnson (to Bill Masters), Pepper Potts (to Tony Stark), Hermione Granger (to Harry Potter), Agent 99 (to Maxwell Smart), Emma Peel (to John Steed), Trinity (to Neo), Elizabeth Swann (to Captain Jack Sparrow), Gabrielle (to Zena, Warrior Princess), Willow (to Buffy the Vampire Slayer), Susie (to Mrs. Maisel), Rose Tyler (to the Ninth and Tenth Doctor), Dory (to Nemo), George Fayne (to Nancy Drew), and Tinkerbell (to Peter Pan).
 Fun, and kick-ass, right?
-Who wouldn’t want a sidekick like one of these women (or fish)?
+Who wouldn’t want a sidekick like one of these women (or fish and fairies)?

 When you’re ready to take on the world, imagine having someone nearby (in heart, if not geographically) who: